 Coverage represents the proportion of qualified electors appearing on the Register.
-Since 2009, the national coverage has varied between 92% and 96.9% (see graph below).
-In April 2019, the coverage target was increased from 92% to 94%.
-As of November 2020, 96% of qualified electors appear on the Register.
+Since 2011, the national coverage has varied between 92.1% and 96.9% (see graph below).
+The current national coverage target is 94%.
+As of November 2022, 95.5% of qualified electors appear on the Register.

 Accuracy of the National Register of Electors

 Accuracy is another key indicator used to measure the quality of information in the Register.
 It represents the percentage of electors included in the Register listed at their current address.